-The gear box was a five speed unit and is a joy to use with a very light positive action.
+The gearbox was a five-speed unit and is a joy to use with a very light positive action.
 All the ratios are very well spaced for a sporting drive.
 The clutch is very light and was originally rod operated however this was soon changed to hydraulic operation.
-Steering is by steering box and can be either recirculating ball or worm and roller but in either case it is light, but weights up nicely when cornering.
-Road holding is quite good considering the car is on 165 R14 tyres and it is probably best to leave it on these as the slightly wider 185 R14 tyres loose a lot of the delicacy of handling and it is virtually impossible to fit anything larger than that as they will hit the rear wheel arches.
+Steering is by steering box and can be either recirculating ball or worm and roller but in either case, it is light but weights up nicely when cornering.
+Road holding is quite good considering the car is on 165 R14 tyres and it is probably best to leave it on these as the slightly wider 185 R14 tyres lose a lot of the delicacy of handling and it is virtually impossible to fit anything larger than that as they will hit the rear wheel arches.
 The car very soon got a reputation for performance with the Italian Police using them as highway patrol cars, they even managed to get a drive on part in the Italian job chasing Michael Cain's Mini's around.